-Studying abroad can be an eye opening experience and wonderful opportunity to take advantage of during your time as a college student.
+Studying abroad can be an eye-opening experience and a wonderful opportunity to take advantage of during your time as a college student.
 You may be curious though how you get from wanting to study abroad to setting foot in your country of choice.
 Luckily, we have a 10 step guide on preparing for your study abroad.

 1. Determine your Priorities

 Before trying to decide on a study abroad program, you need to consider your priorities.
 Decide what is most important to your experience and what are you willing to sacrifice.
 Some questions to ask yourself are:

 - How long do I want my program to be?

 - Am I set on a destination, or flexible?

 - Do I want to travel with friends or go solo?

 - Do the classes I take have to pertain to my major?

 - Am I willing to alter my 4-year graduation plan?

 - Do I want to study a language?